goenning/goenning/_posts/2014-06-13-connecting-the-world-to-sap-with-rfc.md

   IMPORTING
     name = v_name.
 ```
 In this example we are calling function `Z_GET_DATA` at `QAS` system which was previously configuration at SM59.
-This code is executed at the remote system and the result is returned to the caller.
+This content of this function is evaluated and executed at the remote system and the result is returned to the caller.

 ## Exchanging data between SAP and any other application

 ![](/public/images/sap_rfc.png)

-Yes, it's also possible to use the RFC protocol to integrate SAP systems with non-SAP systems.
+It's also possible to use the RFC protocol to integrate SAP systems with non-SAP systems.
 Although the protocol is proprietary, SAP offers libraries known as `SAP Connector` for the most used programming languages.
 The most notable are JCo (Java Connector) and NCo (.Net Connector).
-These connectors can be downloaded from SAP Service Marketplace.
+All connectors can be downloaded from [SAP Service Marketplace](http://service.sap.com/connectors).

 The API of both libraries are very similar and easy to use.

 Let's explore in this post a use case of both languages.

 ## Use case

-For this tutorial we need to create a funcion.
-This function will receive and ID and return the name of an airline company.
+For this tutorial we need a function that will be called from an external system and executed inside SAP.

+Our function receives an ID and return the name of an airline company.
 In case of no records found, an exception named CARR_NOT_FOUND should be thrown.

 The function looks like this.